 No compost bin?
 Autumn may be the time to get one going.
 Your garden will love you for it—you'll increase the quality of garden soil and soil drainage, which is particularly beneficial in heavy clay or light, sandy soils.
 You'll also cut down on organic waste going to landfill.

 If you do have excess garden waste, look out for a garden recycling site in your area.
 Avoid sending any green material to landfill where it releases methane, a harmful greenhouse gas.

 You may have a large collection of leaves and prunings, but burning them in the backyard is not a good option.
-In fact, in many parts of Australia and at certain times of the year, it's illegal to do so.
+In fact, in many parts of Australia it's illegal to do so.
 Burning leaves and other dried plant material leads to air pollution and is a health and fire hazard.

 The smoke from burning leaves contains a number of toxic and irritating particles and gases.
 If the tiny particles are inhaled, they can lodge in the lungs and stay there for years, increasing the risk of infection and reducing lung capacity.
 For those who already suffer from asthma and other breathing disorders, leaf burning can be extremely hazardous.